top of page

 2026 Guide to Lent

 Lent is a sacred season—a forty-day journey of prayer, reflection, and renewal that begins on Ash Wednesday and leads us toward the hope of Easter.
 Rooted in Scripture and shaped by our worship and shared life, Lent invites us to turn again toward God with honesty and intention.
 This 2026 Guide to Lent offers curated resources for individual and group study to support you as you pause, listen, and deepen your faith during this holy season.
-Reconciliation: From Ashes to Peace
+Be sure to scroll through all of the

 Post